geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 * model-state=production
 * creation-date=2019-07-20T12:04:08

-This field is optional, cardinality 0 or greater; for cardinality >1 use a pipe to separate entries.
+This field is not mandatory, cardinality 0, 1, >1 ; for cardinality >1 use a pipe to separate entries